-The demanding curriculum of the ADN program prepares graduates for the national licensing examination and to perform safe nursing care in clinical situations; therefore, admission is selective.
+The demanding curriculum of the ADN program prepares graduates for the national licensing examination (NCLEX) and to perform safe nursing care in clinical situations; therefore, admission is selective.

-- Students must successfully complete any developmental coursework required (RDG 085, 092, 093; ENG 095, 096; MAT 096, 098) or equivalent ESL required courses.
+- Students must successfully complete any required developmental coursework (RDG 085, 092, 093; ENG 095, 096; or MAT 096, 098) or equivalent ESL required courses.

-Grade Point Average
+Step 3 - Grade Point Average

-- Students with 12 hours of college credit (non-developmental) coursework must have a cumulative GPA of 2.8 or above.
-College credits supersede high school GPA.
+- Students with 12 hours of college-level credit (non-developmental) coursework must have a cumulative GPA of 2.8 or above.

 - ACT score requirement is based on current GPA (see sliding scale).

 ACTmust have been taken within five years from program start.

 - Register for the ACT through www.actstudent.org.
-SCC is a testing center.

-- The ACT will be waived for students who have completed a Bachelor's Degree and have a minimum GPA of 3.0 in their last 30 hours of coursework.
+- Completed a Bachelor's Degree and have a minimum GPA of 3.0.

-- The ACT will be waived for students who have earned an Associate Degree and have a minimum GPA of 3.0.
+- Completed an associate degree and have a minimum GPA of 3.0.

 Sliding Scale ACT/GPA

-HESI A2 Exam
+Step 5 - HESI A2 Exam

 - Students must complete the HESI A2 and earn a